The Critical Node Game: Mathematical Formulation

 We define any feasible $x$ (resp. $\alpha$) as a strategy for the defender (resp. attacker).
 We call any tuple $(x,\alpha)$ a strategy profile for the game, and $f^d$ (resp. $f^a$) evaluated at $(x,\alpha)$ the defender's (resp. attacker's) payoff under $(x,\alpha)$.
 We consider the \gls{NE} as the standard solution concept.
 In plain English, a strategy profile ($\bar x,\bar \alpha$) is a \gls{NE} if no player can unilaterally deviate from their strategy without decreasing their payoff.
-We formalize this concept in \cref{def:NE}. \begin{definition}[Nash Equilibrium] A profile $(\bar x,\bar \alpha)$ is a \gls{NE} if (i.) $f^d(\bar x; \bar \alpha) \ge f^d(\tilde x; \bar \alpha)$ for any $\tilde x \in \{ x \in \{0,1\}^{|V|}: d^\top x \le D\} $, and (ii.) $f^a( \bar \alpha;\bar x) \ge f^a(\tilde \alpha;\bar x)$ for any $\tilde \alpha \in \{ \alpha \in \{0,1\}^{|V|} : a^\top \alpha \le A\} $. \end{definition} We focus on deterministic, or \emph{pure}, \gls{NE}, namely, we assume the players select strategies that are feasible for their constraints as opposed to selecting convex combinations of feasible strategies.
-Pure \gls{NE}s may not exist for finite games such as the \gls{CNG}, namely, for games with a finite number of players and a finite number of strategies; indeed, the problem of determining if an \gls{NE} exists in integer programming games is $\Sigma^p_2$-complete \citep{vaz_existence_2018,Dragotto_2021_ZERORegrets}, i.e., as long as $\mathcal{NP} \neq \Sigma^p_2$ the decision problem cannot be represented as an integer program of polynomial size.
+We formalize this concept in \cref{def:NE}. \begin{definition}[Nash Equilibrium] A profile $(\bar x,\bar \alpha)$ is a \gls{NE} if (i.) $f^d(\bar x; \bar \alpha) \ge f^d(\tilde x; \bar \alpha)$ for any $\tilde x \in \{ x \in \{0,1\}^{|V|}: d^\top x \le D\} $, and (ii.) $f^a( \bar \alpha;\bar x) \ge f^a(\tilde \alpha;\bar x)$ for any $\tilde \alpha \in \{ \alpha \in \{0,1\}^{|V|} : a^\top \alpha \le A\} $. \end{definition} We focus on deterministic, or \emph{pure}, \gls{NE}; namely, we assume the players select strategies that are feasible for their constraints instead of selecting convex combinations of feasible strategies.
+Pure \gls{NE}s may not exist for finite games such as the \gls{CNG}, namely, for games with a finite number of players and a finite number of strategies; indeed, the problem of determining if an \gls{NE} exists in integer programming games is $\Sigma^p_2$-complete \citep{vaz_existence_2018,Dragotto_2021_ZERORegrets}, \ie, as long as $\mathcal{NP} \neq \Sigma^p_2$ the decision problem cannot be represented as an integer program of polynomial size.
+We refer to \citet{IPGs_2023_Tutorial} for a review of the topic.
 Whenever a \gls{NE} does not exist, we rely on the relaxed concept of approximate \gls{NE} that we formalize in \cref{def:ApproximateNE}.

 \begin{definition}[Approximate \gls{NE}] Given $\Phi \in \mathbb{R}_+$, a strategy profile $(\bar x,\bar \alpha)$ is a (pure) approximate $\Phi-$\gls{NE} if (i.) $f^d(\bar x, \bar \alpha) + \Phi \ge f^d(\tilde x, \bar \alpha)$ for any $\tilde x \in \{ x \in \{0,1\}^{|V|}: d^\top x \le D\} $, and (ii.) $f^a(\bar \alpha;\bar x) + \Phi \ge f^a( \tilde \alpha;\bar x)$ for any $\tilde \alpha \in \{ \alpha \in \{0,1\}^{|V|} : a^\top \alpha \le A\} $. \end{definition}